5 Minerals That May Help Combat Bad Breath

 1. Copper:

-See also Digestive Disorders and Bad Breath: Exploring the Connection
+See also Lactose Intolerance and Bad Breath: Uncovering the Connection

 Copper is another essential trace mineral with antimicrobial properties that may play a role in combating bad breath.
 Research suggests that copper ions exhibit potent antibacterial activity against a wide range of oral pathogens, including those associated with halitosis.
 By disrupting bacterial cell membranes and interfering with essential metabolic processes, copper helps to suppress the growth of odor-causing bacteria, thereby reducing oral malodor.